berkyoskan/C-DUINO-1919/README.md

 Kart tasarımındaki hatalar sebebiyle oluşabilecek hasarlardan şahsım sorumlu değildir.
 Lehimlenmesi oldukça zor parçalar içermektedir.

-Production and soldering this card is under your responsibility.
+Production and soldering of this card is under your responsibility.
-Due to problems on the card design, may cause issues and those are not under my responsibility.
+Due to the problems on card design, may cause issues and those are not under my responsibility.
 It contains the components which are hard to solder.